 Simplify paint complexity

-The paint profiler above will allow you to determine if you need to look at other ways to achieve effects.
-Ask yourself if it’s possible to use a cheaper set of styles or alternative means to get to your end result.
+As shown in the previous screenshot, the paint profiler lets you determine if you need to look at other ways to achieve effects.
+Ask yourself if it's possible to use a cheaper set of styles or alternative means to get to your end result.

 Where you can you always want to avoid paint during animations in particular, as the 10ms you have per frame is normally not long enough to get paint work done, especially on mobile devices.